Baby-jesuset/FBGENERALHW-sj/README.md

 FB General Hardware is a modern, full-featured e-commerce website for a Ugandan hardware store specializing in building materials, tools, equipment, and supplies.
 The platform serves construction companies, furniture makers, plumbers, and wholesale resellers with top-quality products, exceptional customer service, timely delivery, and expert advice.

-**Inspired by:** [iNation420.com](https://ination420.com/) - A modern e-commerce design with clean layouts and smooth user experience.

 ## Tech Stack